Soccentric/pico-sdk/QUICKSTART.md

 This single command will:
 1. ✅ Build the Docker development environment
-2. ✅ Initialize a FreeRTOS project with LED blink example
+2. ✅ Initialize a production-ready FreeRTOS project
 3. ✅ Compile the firmware for your board
 4. ✅ Generate a `.uf2` file ready to flash